 Recommendation Category Recommendation Effective Useful Life (EUL) Update the effective useful life (EUL) values in the Program Savings Document (PSD) based on the findings in this study.
-Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other non-lighting, non-refrigeration, and non-process retro-commissioning measures to a single value of 7 years.
+Based on the information gathered through the literature review and market actor interviews, we recommend updating the EUL for AHU scheduling and optimization to 5 years and updating all other retro-commissioning measures to a single value of 7 years.
 Continue to use the existing EUL values in the 2022 PSD for refrigeration and process equipment retro-commissioning measures, as these measures were not a focus of this study.
-Guidance for Future Persistence Studies 3.
-To improve the measure life estimates used in Connecticut, the Evaluation Team recommends conducting a field study to measure the persistence of common RCx measures.
-The Evaluation Team recommends developing RCx EUL values for broad measure categories where there may be a distinction in persistence, such as measure related to scheduling and measures not related to scheduling, to maximize the precision of results.
-The Evaluation Team provides the following guidance for future persistence studies: a.
-Field studies for retro-commissioning persistence typically determine persistence through reviewing measure trends or control logic in facilities' building automation system (BAS).
+Future 3.
+To improve the measure life estimates used in Connecticut, the Evaluation Formatted: Not Highlight Persistence Team recommends conducting a field study to measure the persistence of common RCx measures.
+The Evaluation Team recommends developing RCx EUL Studies values for broad measure categories where there may be a distinction in Commented [EMR2]: Which ones?
+Formatted: Not Highlight persistence, such as measure related to scheduling and measures not related to Formatted.
+Not highlight scheduling, to maximize the precision of results.
+The Evaluation team provides the following guidnance for future persistence studies: 4.• Field studies for retro-commissioning persistence typically determine Formatted: Not Highlight Formatted: Bulleted + Level: 1 + Aligned at: 0.25" + persistence through reviewing measure trends or control logic in facilities' building automation system (BAS).
 This would be supplemented by functional testing of measures if the BAS data is not available.
 While this approach is the industry standard, other methods are available that can decrease fielding costs and potentially improve the rigor of the results.
-Unlike past studies, a persistence field study in Connecticut could utilize multiple modes, such as inperson site visits, virtual site visits with remote BAS access, and surveys to gather detailed persistence information. b.
-Understanding that limitations in available budget and the small population of RCx projects in Connecticut, may restrict the ability to conduct such a study, the Evaluation Team suggests considering coordinating with other utilities or organizations in the Northeast to develop more robust regional estimates. c.
-When collecting persistence estimates from surveys or interviews in future studies, clearly define persistence and measure failure to match the study's definition to maintain consistency across responses.
+Unlike past studies, a persistence field study in Connecticut could utilize multiple modes, such as inperson site visits, virtual site visits with remote BAS access, and surveys to gather detailed persistence information.
+5.• Understanding that limitations in available budget and the small population of RCx projects in Connecticut, may restrict the ability to conduct such a study, the Evaluation Team suggests considering coordinating with other utilities or organizations in the Northeast to develop more robust regional estimates.
+6.• When collecting persistence and measure failure to match the study's definition to maintain consistency across responses.
 Additionally, provide examples of reasons why savings may not persist, such as changes in control settings and changes in building use.
-Increasing RCx Persistence 4.
-To remedy persistence issues, programs may consider implementing or continuing a variety of best practices for participants and participating RSPs described in this study.
-This includes requiring RSPs to conduct follow-up visits to check for persistence issues, conduct post-RCx training with building operations staff, and encourage measures that are more difficult to change or overwrite when there are multiple options with similar savings for a given opportunity.
+Indent at: 0.5" Increasing RCx Persistence 7-4.
+To remedy persistence issues, programs may consider a variety of requirements for participants and participating RSPs.
+This includes requiring RSPs to conduct follow-up visits to check for persistence issues, conduct post-RCx training with building operations staff, and encourage measures that are Commented [WKM3]: Please consider renaming these "guidance for future studies" rather than 'recommendations.
+While the PA's can comment on these points, ultimately decisions on study approaches methods are made by the EA team and not under the purview of the PA's. difficult to change or overwrite.
+Commented [WKM4]: This seems to be referring to the best practices section which contains a longer list of